ArjanteMarvelde/uSDR-pico/README.md

 Forget about collecting all the tooling manually in Windows, and avoid going through the hassle of keeping all things in sync.
 Instead, use Ubuntu on WSL (Windows Subsystem for Linux) and use the command line interface to generate your build.
 You can still edit the source files in Windows e.g. with Notepad++.
 ### Ubuntu on WSL
 Make sure that virtualization is enabled in BIOS
-Open Windows Powershell as administrator
+open Powershell as administrator
 - wsl --install
 restart computer
-Open Windows Powershell as administrator
+open Powershell as administrator
 - wsl.exe --list --online
 (to see the list of distro's)
 - wsl.exe --install [Distro]
 (I have used *Ubuntu-24.04*)
 exit Powershell
 run ubuntu from the Start menu
 - sudo apt update
 - sudo apt upgrade